thomashartm/generic-gcp-api-stack/PLAN.md

-Start# GCP Terraform Stack Implementation Plan
+aStart# GCP Terraform Stack Implementation Plan

 ## Overview
 Build a production-ready, multi-environment GCP infrastructure stack for a TypeScript NestJS API application using Terraform modules and Terragrunt for environment management.